Economy of the Pskov Republic: Relations with the Hanseatic League

-The establishment of diplomatic and trade relations between Pskov republic and Hansa was predestined by its geographical location, political system and its independence from Novgorod and Russia.
+The establishment of diplomatic and trade relations between the Pskov Republic and the Hansa was logical due to its geographical location, political system and its independence from Novgorod and other Rus' principalities.

-Pskov was trading with many Hanseatic cities – Lübeck, Danzig, Riga, but most of all with Reval and Dorpat.
-Riga, Revel and Dorpat were part of Teutonic Order in Livonia, or as it often called - Livonian Order – confederation of Order dominions, church lands and Free imperial cities (Freistadt).
-Pskov has also traded with Narva – the big Livonian city which was not part of the Hanseatic League.
+Pskov was trading with many Hanseatic cities – Lübeck, Danzig, Riga, but most of all with Reval (Tallinn) and Dorpat (Tartu).
+Riga, Reval and Dorpat were part of Teutonic Order in Livonia, or as it often called - Livonian Order – confederation of Order dominions, church lands and Free imperial cities (Freistädte).
+Pskov has also traded with Narva – the major Livonian city which was not part of the Hanseatic League.
 Narva's proximity to Novgorod contributed to the rapid growth of its trade significance.
 Narva traded with Novgorod and Pskov even during the bitterest of Russian-Hanseatic relations.

-According to the earliest written records of 1228 Pskov had peace agreements with its western neighbors and even refused Novgorod calls to go to war with Livonian Riga, showing their independence from Novgorod in their foreign affairs.
-In the same records could have been some clauses regarding the ways to resolve economic disputes between merchants.
+According to the earliest written records of 1228, Pskov had peace agreements with its western neighbors and even refused Novgorodian calls to go to war with Livonian Riga, showing their independence from Novgorod in their foreign affairs.
+In the same records, there could have been some clauses regarding the ways to resolve economic disputes between merchants.

-Although, in 1242 Novgorod has reestablished its control over Pskov, Pskovians kept their independence in economic relations with the Hanseatic city-states.
+Although in 1242 Novgorod has reestablished its control over Pskov, Pskovians kept their independence in economic relations with the Hanseatic city-states.

-Despite numerous military conflicts between Novgorod and Livonian cities which were disturbing peace in the region, Pskovians preferred to continue economic affairs with Hansa.
+Despite numerous military conflicts between Novgorod and Livonian cities which were disturbing peace in the region, Pskovians preferred to continue economic affairs with the Hansa.

-In the 15th century Pskov-Hanseatic economic relations were disrupted after signing the Treaty of Salynas in 1398, which led to Pskov-Livonian wars in 1406-1409.
+In the 15th century, Pskovian-Hanseatic economic relations were disrupted after signing the Treaty of Salynas in 1398, which led to Pskovia-Livonian wars in 1406–1409.

 Although Novgorod supported Pskov in these wars, Pskovians most of the time preferred to continue trade with the West.
-At one point, Novgorod responded by stopping all the traffic from the West via Pskov route, turning caravans back to Pskov and suggesting to use “official” Novgorod trade route via Narva.
+At one point, Novgorod responded by stopping all the traffic from the West via Pskov route, turning caravans back to Pskov and suggesting to use the “official” Novgorodian trade route via Narva.